marckassay/VSCodeNewProject/README.md

 # VSCodeNewProject
-Rapidly creates a new project in VSCode for local development.
+Rapidly creates a new project in VSCode for local development using webpack and TypeScript.

-My intention for this project is to get you up-and-running quick for local development and to demostrate basic web development.
+My intention for this project, is to get you up-and-running quick for local development and to demostrate basic web development patterns (using TypeScript, CSS, SASS, installing fonts/images, etc).
 This project has the webpack loaders listed below, but of course, you can add or remove any for your needs.
 * css-loader
 * extract-loader
 * file-loader